mingkaic/tenncor/README.md

 Tenncor libraries help developers build and evaluate tensor equations and its derivatives.
 A tensor is an N-dimensional container that organizes its content by some shape.
 An M by N matrix for instance, is a 2-dimensional tensor with a shape of [N, M] (according to Tenncor's x-y-z-... coordinate notation).

-This project aims for modularity.
-Everything (including this project) should be easily replaceable in any high-level system.

 High-level diagram available: https://drive.google.com/file/d/1PrsFa7Duj4Whlu_m0lmFr5JGikGnU3gC/view?usp=sharing

 ## Components